 The Black American Engineering Scholarship will provide funds up to $10,000; it is not a $10,000 flat award.
 Any amount for tuition, room and board, books, and educational fees that is less than $10,000 will be covered by the scholarship.
 As a flexible scholarship, the funds are controlled by the university and dispersed directly to the university as needed.
 Scholars whose expenses exceed $10,000 will need to provide proof that they can cover the remaining costs.

 What happens after I apply?

 You will receive an email confirmation after your application has been submitted.
-Finalists will be contacted to schedule a phone interview, then scholarship winners will be chosen and notified by April 2022.
+Finalists will be contacted to schedule a video interview, then scholarship winners will be chosen and notified in Spring 2022.

 I am pursuing a degree in Computer Science.
 Do I qualify?

 You might.
 The scholarship focuses on developing students pursuing the classical engineering fields of civil, mechanical, electrical, and chemical engineering and any subfield of these specific disciplines.
 If your degree falls under your university’s college of engineering, you qualify for the Black American Engineering Scholarship.